 See a Who’s Who at Aylesbury Vale.

-The Commissioning Executive is responsible for overall management of the CCG’s day to day responsibilities.
+The Executive Committee is responsible for overall management of the CCG’s day to day responsibilities.
 The majority of the Commissioning Executive must be practicing clinicians; each clinical member then has responsibility for commissioning services within their own portfolio.

-The responsibilities of the Executive Team are:
+The responsibilities of the Executive Committee are:

 - To develop commissioning plans